muehlenb/BlendPCR/Readme.md

 Measurements are given for the default BlendPCR version.
 The BlendPCR (HR) version adds approximately 16 ms of runtime (for seven cameras) due to the upload of high-resolution textures to the GPU.
 For further details, see [our paper](https://diglib.eg.org/handle/10.2312/egve20241366).

 ## Cite
+This work was presented at ICAT-EGVE 2024.
+If you use this code, please cite:
 ```
 @inproceedings{10.2312:egve.20241366,
     booktitle = {ICAT-EGVE 2024 - International Conference on Artificial Reality and Telexistence and Eurographics Symposium on Virtual Environments},